 Go here to register.
 Or call the Gutenberg College office: 541-683-5141.

 Childcare: If you are interested in childcare, please email for more information.

-Cost*: (includes dinner on Thursday and Friday nights; coffee, tea, and muffins on Saturday morning; and lunch on Saturday)
+Cost*: (includes dinner on Friday night; continental breakfast on Saturday morning; and lunch on Saturday)

 Early Registration, Before July 1: